apache/cordova-plugin-test-framework/README.md

 </js-module>
 ```

-The `org.apache.cordova.test-harness` plugin will automatically find all `tests` modules across all plugins.
+The `org.apache.cordova.test-framework` plugin will automatically find all `tests` modules across all plugins.

 ### Defining Auto Tests